 Ian is an Advisor to 8over8 Limited, a provider of Capital Contract Management & Analytics software for owner-operators of complex large-scale projects.
-Also to GeoReach Limited which integrates tracking technology, security intelligence and over-watch services for organisations, individuals and their assets.
-He is Chairman of Weee Systems Limited, a new venture which provides an end to end managed service to the business sector for improved electrical and electronic equipment usage and recycling.
+Also to Zoodikers which specialises in digital business/social media.
+He is Chairman of Weee Systems Limited, a venture which provides an end to end managed service to the business sector for improved electrical and electronic equipment usage and recycling.
 Ian leads a team which provides corporate advisory services to a range of clients through Fentiman Consultants Limited.

 During the last 12 years, he served at various times as a non-executive director of several companies including: Next Fifteen Communications Group plc (for which he chaired the Audit and Remuneration committees); Avanti Communications Group plc; Petards Group plc (interim chairman, deputy chairman and audit committee chairman); Parkmead Group plc; Radioscape Limited and AXA-Framlington Investment Managers Limited.
 He was on the UK Advisory Board of Northrop Grumman 2008-10.
 Prior to entering Parliament in 1987, he had 18 years’ experience of providing investment, corporate finance and management advice in the UK, France and USA.